Examination Board: OCR (A)

 Students wishing to study Further Maths must also being taking Maths A-Level

-If a student is planning to take Further Maths, confidence with their algebraic skills at 7-9 level is even more important.
+If a student is planning to take Further Maths, confidence with their algebraic skills at grade 7-9 level is even more important.
 You must also have a genuine enthusiasm for the subject – it will form half of your load of AS level study.
 Some strong students however, can be liable to underestimate their skills and assume that you can only take Further Maths if you are a genius.
 Again, if you are in doubt, your teachers are best placed to advise them on whether you are likely to be able to do well in the subject.

 Strong students who are potentially considering degrees in disciplines such as Maths, Physics, Economics or Engineering at University are strongly advised to research university course requirements at this point.
 Students sometimes decide not to take Further Maths at A level because they are finding it difficult to choose between subjects, but realise too late that Further Maths is becoming a much stronger expectation for such courses at good universities.